 One of the major draws here is Arrived Homes’ $100 minimum investment.

-Couple this with the fact that the service provides property management, and you have a cost-effective hands-free approach to investing in real estate.
+Couple this with the fact that the service provides property management, and you have a cost-effective and effortless approach to investing in real estate.

-Some of the larger crowd-funding real estate investing platforms have minimum investments as high as $10,000, so Arrived Homes could be great if you’re looking to get in for a mere $100.
+Some larger crowdfunding real estate investing platforms have minimum investments as high as $10,000, so Arrived Homes could be great if you’re looking to get in for a mere $100.

-If you’re interested in receiving entirely passive income for rental real estate without having to bear much responsibility, then Arrived Homes may be the place for you.
+If you’re interested in receiving entirely passive income for rental real estate without lifting a finger, then Arrived Homes may be the place for you.